USRSE/usrse23/CONTRIBUTING.md

 ### When Work Begins

-Make sure your local `main` branch is up-to-date with
+Make sure your local `main` branch is up-to-date by running

 ```bash
 git checkout main